siri-shaanvika011020/Mini-Capstone-Project/README.md

+Maven Movie Database Analysis
+Overview
+This repository contains the data analysis project for the Maven Movie Database.
+The analysis covers various aspects of the database, including customer behavior, movie performance, financial metrics, and staff performance.

 Key Areas of Analysis

-Database Structure:
+Database Structure
-The Maven Movie Database typically includes tables such as movies, actors, directors, genres, customers, rentals, and payments.
+Tables Included: Movies, Actors, Directors, Genres, Customers, Rentals, Payments

-Understanding the relationships between these tables is crucial for effective analysis.
+Purpose: Understanding relationships between tables for effective analysis

-Customer Analysis:
+Customer Analysis
-Customer Engagement: Analyzing rental patterns to identify high-value customers and their preferences.
+Customer Engagement: Analysis of rental patterns to identify high-value customers and their preferences

-Customer Demographics: Understanding the demographics of customers who rent the most movies.
+Customer Demographics: Insights into the demographics of the most frequent renters

-Movie Analysis:
+Movie Analysis
-Popular Movies: Identifying the most rented movies and their genres.
+Popular Movies: Identification of the most rented movies and their genres

-Movie Ratings: Analyzing the distribution of movie ratings to understand customer preferences.
+Movie Ratings: Distribution analysis to understand customer preferences

+Inventory Management
-Inventory Management: Assessing the inventory to ensure popular movies are adequately stocked.
+Stock Assessment: Ensuring popular movies are adequately stocked

-Financial Analysis:
+Financial Analysis
-Revenue Analysis: Calculating total revenue generated from rentals and identifying trends over time.
+Revenue Analysis: Calculation of total revenue from rentals and trend identification over time

-Cost Analysis: Understanding the cost structure associated with maintaining the movie inventory.
+Cost Analysis: Understanding the cost structure associated with maintaining the movie inventory

-Staff and Store Performance:
+Staff and Store Performance
-Staff Performance: Evaluating the performance of staff members based on customer feedback and rental transactions.
+Staff Performance: Evaluation of staff members based on customer feedback and rental transactions

-Store Performance: Comparing the performance of different store locations in terms of rentals and revenue.
+Store Performance: Comparison of performance across different store locations in terms of rentals and revenue

+Files Included
+Amazon.csv: Data file for analysis

+Dashboard.png: Visual representation of key insights

+SIRI CAPSTONE PROJECT.xlsx: Detailed data analysis of Maven Movies

+SQL Capstone Project.docx: Documentation of SQL queries and analysis steps

+Usage
+This repository is intended for anyone interested in data analysis and insights derived from the Maven Movie Database.
+It includes raw data files, analysis scripts, and visualization outputs.

+Contributing
+Contributions are welcome!
+Feel free to fork this repository, make updates, and submit pull requests.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.